monmima/main-aide-memoire/php/classes_getters-and-setters_example-2.md

-# Classes: using getters and setters or how to access a private variable
+# Classes, getters and setters

 This is a simple example of how to use setters and getters in PHP.